How Does a Furnace Work?

 As we prepare for the upcoming winter months, it’s time to start thinking about keeping warm while we are outside and inside.
 You might already be upgrading your winter coat or grabbing some new gloves, but there might be one big factor you are forgetting: your furnace.

-For homeowners, making sure that you not only have the right furnace in place but that you also understand how it functions is a must for winter preparation.
+For homeowners, making sure that you not only have the right system in place but that you also understand how it functions is a must for winter preparation.
 A better understanding of the inner workings of your furnace can help you determine if things are functioning properly, or help you choose a new one for your home.

 Believe it or not, a furnace is much more than a machine that pumps out warm air, so there are various items to consider before making a purchase.